Rheumatoid Arthritis (RA) Medications (cont.)

 Dr. Ogbru received his Doctorate in Pharmacy from the University of the Pacific School of Pharmacy in 1995.
 He completed a Pharmacy Practice Residency at the University of Arizona/University Medical Center in 1996.
 He was a Professor of Pharmacy Practice and a Regional Clerkship Coordinator for the University of the Pacific School of Pharmacy from 1996-99.

 In this Article

-- What are the different types of rheumatoid arthritis medication treatments?
+- What are the new classes of rheumatoid arthritis medications?

-- What are common side effects of rheumatoid arthritis medications?
+- What are the side effects of rheumatoid arthritis medications?

-What are common side effects of rheumatoid arthritis medications?
+What are the new classes of rheumatoid arthritis medications?

 Get the latest treatment options